Food Safety Focus (150th Issue, January 2019) – Incident in Focus

 Slaughterhouse (Veterinary) Section and Dr. Raymond Chan, Veterinary Officer, Veterinary Public Health Section, Centre for Food Safety

 Mainland China reported its first outbreak of African Swine Fever (ASF) in Shenyang, Liaoning Province on 3 August 2018.
-Since then, multiple farms across the country have been affected and based on the figures Mainland China reported to the World Organisation for Animal Health (OIE), there are more than 320,000 pigs have been killed and disposed in order to control the disease.
+Since then, multiple farms have been affected and more than 320,000 pigs have been culled in order to control the disease.

 What is African Swine Fever?

 ASF is a serious, highly contagious, viral disease of pigs.
-This disease was described in Kenya in the 1920s and according to the OIE, outbreaks have also been reported in other parts of Africa and parts of Europe, South America and the Caribbean historically.
+This disease was described in Kenya in the 1920s and according to the World Organisation for Animal Health, outbreaks have also been reported in other parts of Africa and parts of Europe, South America and the Caribbean historically.
 More recently (since 2007) the disease has been reported in multiple countries across Africa, Asia and Europe.
 This disease only affects pigs and the death rate can reach up to 100%.
 There is currently no vaccine or treatment available.
-As a result, ASF is a severe threat to pig production systems
+As a result, ASF is a severe threat to pig production systems.

 The disease can be transmitted by direct or indirect contact between pigs.
 Once infected, it can take around 4 to 19 days before the pig starts to show sickness and the shedding of virus can begin up to two days prior to the presence of the clinical signs.
 Virus will shed through all secretions e.g. saliva, tears, nasal discharge, etc. and excretions e.g. urine, faeces, etc. and able to survive in excretions, carcasses, fresh meat and certain meat products for long periods of time.
 Although the virus can survive a long time in contaminated meat, the virus can be heat inactivated by 70°C for 30 minutes.